French, British leaders meet in efforts to mend relations | Law-Order

 French, British leaders meet in efforts to mend relations

-French President Emmanuel Macron and British Prime Minister Rishi Sunak meet Friday in Paris for a summit aimed at mending relations following post-Brexit tensions, as well as improving military and business ties and toughening efforts against Channel migrant crossings.
+UK Prime Minister Rishi Sunak met Friday in Paris with French President Emmanuel Macron in efforts to mend relations following post-Brexit tensions, as well as improving military and business ties and toughening efforts against Channel migrant crossings.

+Both leaders shook hands and briefly posed for photographers, smiling, as Sunak arrived at the presidential palace.

 The French-British summit, the first since 2018, is set to show a "new chapter" is opening in relations between the two countries, according to Macron's office.
 Such an event was previously held almost every year.
 Relations between the U.K. and France chilled amid post-Brexit wrangling over fishing rights and other issues, and hit rock-bottom under Prime Minister Boris Johnson, who took delight in needling the French.
 His successor, Liz Truss, ruffled French feathers last year when she said the "jury is out" on whether Macron was a friend or a foe.